How would you feel if one of your hands began to move and perform actions on its own, and you were completely unable to control it?

 It’s a neurological condition without a psychiatric component

-It may be misdiagnosed as a psychiatric disorder or behavioural issue due to the rarity of AHS
+It may be misdiagnosed as a psychiatric disorder or behavioural issue due to its rarity

-There are very few reported cases of AHS in literature, and therefore, healthcare practitioners may be unfamiliar with the condition.
+There are very few reported cases of AHS in literature, so healthcare practitioners may be unfamiliar with the condition.

 Consequently, diagnosis requires thorough observation and evaluation of symptoms, as well as patient history, clinical examination and an MRI scan to look for lesions in the brain (Moawad 2016; Fitzgerald 2021).